se-edu/addressbook-level3/docs/tutorials/TracingCode.md

 1. Let’s see what `EditCommandParser#parse()` does by stepping into it.
 You might have to click the 'step into' button multiple times here because there are two method calls in that statement: `EditCommandParser()` and `parse()`.

-   <box type="tip">**Intellij Tip:** Sometimes, you might end up stepping into functions that are not of interest.
+   <box type="tip" light>**Intellij Tip:** Sometimes, you might end up stepping into functions that are not of interest.
 Simply use the `step out` button to get out of them!
    </box>

 1. Stepping through the method shows that it calls `ArgumentTokenizer#tokenize()` and `ParserUtil#parseIndex()` to obtain the arguments and index required.